Dana McKinney White

 Assistant Professor of Urban Design

 Dana co-founded enFOLD Collective in 2021 with Megan Echols, a fellow GSD alumna. enFOLD, an interdisciplinary architecture, planning, and design practice positions community voices at the center of its projects.
 The collective is committed to producing work rooted in site specificity, community needs, and the histories of the people who made that place.
-Dana also established Studio KINN where she consults on considerations of social justice, equity, and alternatives to incarceration.
+Dana also established Studio KINN where she consults on considerations of social justice, equity, abolition, and narratives of place.

 Prior to joining the faculty of the Harvard University Graduate School of Design, Dana served as a development manager at Adre, a purpose-driven real estate development company located in Portland, Oregon that strives to uplift the region’s Black, Indigenous, and people of color (BIPOC) through spatial equity.
 During her time at Adre, she helped to secure more than $8.2 million in grants to develop affordable office space at the Building United Futures Complex and the Williams & Russell project.
 Dana also served as a lecturer at the University of Maryland School of Architecture in their undergraduate architecture degree program.

 In 2018, Dana was awarded the Norman Foster Foundation Traveling Fellowship for the “On Cities” Workshop located in Madrid, Spain, where she participated in an international design charette and symposium to develop novel urban design strategies to better integrate emerging technologies.
-Dana currently serves on the board of the USC Architecture Guild and has previously sat on the 2021 Monterey Design Conference planning committee and Materials & Applications programming board.
+Dana previously served on the USC Architecture Guild Board, the 2021 Monterey Design Conference Planning Committee, and Materials & Applications Programming Board.

 -